Seamless Integration of Analysis and Design: Automatic CAD Reconstruction of Post-Analysis Geometries: Basic concepts: CAD representations, NURBS, and related algorithms

-Within this section, we will introduce preliminary concepts necessary for the proposed reconstruction method.
-We will start out by illustrating how feature preservation during reconstruction is related to the CAD-internal data structures.
-These data structures are comprised of two building blocks: On the one hand, information on individual geometric entities, such as curves or surfaces, is stored, whereas on the other hand, their topological relations (given by Boolean operations) are recorded.
-In the remainder of this work, we will speak of \textit{geometry data} and \textit{topology data}.
+The internal data structures in a CAD model are comprised of two building blocks: On the one hand, information on individual geometric entities, such as curves or surfaces, is stored, whereas on the other hand, their topological relations (given by Boolean operations) are recorded.
+In the remainder of this work, we refer to these two kinds of data as \textit{geometry data} and \textit{topology data}.
 The concept of two kinds of data is visualized in Fig.~\ref{fig:topology}. \subfigwidth {0.3\linewidth}

-This particular distinction between topology and geometry allows to update shapes -- imagine offsetting the top clipping plane -- while retaining the topology -- the closed cylinder would still be one single object.
-This means that features can be preserved if only geometry data is modified while topology data remains intact.
-Notice that Fig.~\ref{fig:topology} (a) shows the splines typically necessary in a CAD-system in order to represent a cylinder -- a spline set that is not intuitive if considering point-cloud reconstruction.
-The novelty of our method is therefore to reuse exactly these initial spline representations as they are native to CAD software.
-This approach reduces the shape reconstruction problem to: \textit{Given post-analysis point data, find the modified geometry data which best approximates these points}.
-Finally, we like to remark that not per se all CAD data is parameterized by splines.
-However, we restrict our discussion to neutral file formats like \textit{IGES}, for which many CAD systems support spline-only export.
+This particular distinction between geometry and topology allows to update shapes while retaining the topology.
+In the example given in Fig.~\ref{fig:topology}, a geometry update could be achieved by offsetting the upper plane.
+The resulting cylinder would be higher, but it would still be a cylinder; meaning that the geometry has changed but the topology remained unaffected.
+This implies that as long as the topology data remains unaltered and only geometry data is modified, features are unimpaired.
+Notice that as suggested by Fig.~\ref{fig:topology_b} it is typical that splines comprising a CAD model will extend beyond the actual geometry.
+This is related to the fact that CAD design usually mimics manufacturing processes, a fact that cannot be captured if only considering reconstruction based on point clouds.
+The novelty of our method is therefore to reuse exactly these initial spline representations as they are native to the CAD software.
+This approach reduces the shape reconstruction problem (cf. Fig.~\ref{fig:problemStatement} bottom) to: \textit{Given post-analysis point data, find the modified CAD geometry data that best approximates these points}.
+Finally, we would like to remark that not all CAD data is per se represented by splines.
+However, we restrict our discussion to vendor-neutral file formats like \textit{IGES}, for which many CAD systems support spline-only export.
 Furthermore, converters exist that transform arbitrary geometric representations into splines \cite{NIGES_translator}.